microsoft/Azure-Analytics-and-AI-Engagement/midpCosmos/Readme-shell.md

 	![Open and Click on Azure Cloud Shell.](media/authentication-5.png)

 **Execute** the Pause_Resume_script.ps1 script by executing the following command:
-1. **Run** Command:
+3. **Run** Command:
 	```
-	cd "midp\midp"
+	cd "midpCosmos\midpCosmos"
 	```

-2. Then **run** the PowerShell script:
+4. Then **run** the PowerShell script:
 	```
 	./pause_resume_script.ps1
 	```

 	![Run the Powershell Script.](media/powershell.png)

-3. From the Azure Cloud Shell, **copy** the authentication code
+5. From the Azure Cloud Shell, **copy** the authentication code

 	![Copy the Authentication Code.](media/powershell-2.png)

-4. Click on the link [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin) and a new browser window will launch.
+6. Click on the link [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin) and a new browser window will launch.

-5. **Paste** the authentication code.
+7. **Paste** the authentication code.

 	![Paste the authentication code.](media/authentication.png)

-6. **Select** the same user that you used for signing into the Azure Portal in [Task 1](#task-1-create-a-resource-group-in-azure).
+8. **Select** the same user that you used for signing into the Azure Portal in [Task 1](#task-1-create-a-resource-group-in-azure).

-7. **Close** this window after it displays successful authentication message.
+9. **Close** this window after it displays successful authentication message.

 	![Select the same user and Close.](media/authentication-2.png)

-8. When prompted, **enter** the resource group name to be paused/resumed in the Azure Cloud Shell.
+10. When prompted, **enter** the resource group name to be paused/resumed in the Azure Cloud Shell.
 Type the same resource group name that you created.

 	![Enter the Resource Group Name.](media/authentication-3.png)

-9. **Enter** your choice when prompted.
+11. **Enter** your choice when prompted.
 Enter ‘P’ for **pausing** the environment or ‘R’ for **resuming** a paused environment.

-10. Wait for the script to finish execution.
+11. Wait for the script to finish execution.

 	![Enter your choice.](media/authentication-4.png)